fhoedemakers/pico-infonesPlus/README.md

 - Connect two NES controllers
 - Connect a USB controller for player 1 and a NES controller for player 2.
 You can use either NES controller ports.

-clock, data and latch soldered directly on the Pico.
+For NES port 2: clock, data and latch soldered directly on the Pico.
 Ground and vcc soldered on the pcb.

 ![Todo](assets/2plpcb.png)